Our Values & Beliefs

 In situations involving sleeping, changing, showering environments; such as retreats, lock-ins, mission trips, etc. that may involve any degree of shared sleeping, changing, or showering space, individuals may not share those facilities with students of the opposite birth sex.
 Any accommodation that can be made to provide a single-use/room for such activities will be provided as a way in which we can continue to love and minister to anyone walking through this particular sex/gender identity healing process.

 Bethany Church distinguishes between ministry function and church office.
-While upholding the necessity of mutual respect and affirmation as those subject to the Word of God, 5 Bethany church understands that the biblical office of Elder/Pastor in the early church was gender specific.6 Therefore, we maintain that the church offices of Elder, Pastor, and Associate Pastor should be limited to the male gender.
+While upholding the necessity of mutual respect and affirmation as those subject to the Word of God, 5 Bethany church understands that the biblical office of Elder/Pastor/Overseer according to Biblical guidelines was gender-specific.6 Therefore, we maintain that the church offices of Elder, Pastor, Overseer, and Associate Pastor should be limited to the male gender.

 - Genesis 1:26-27

 - I Peter 2:5, 9; Revelation 1:6